-The school is committed to ensuring there are opportunities in the school curriculum, for example through the Personal, Social, Health Education (PSHE) curriculum and by providing an age-related, comprehensive curriculum, for pupils to be taught about aspects of safeguarding in order to develop the knowledge and skills they need to recognise when they are at risk and how to get help when they need it including on-line safety.
+The school has implemented the statutory requirements of relationships and sex education and health education which is compulsory for all schools in September 2020 but schools have some flexibility to decide how they discharge their duties effectively of compulsory teaching until the start of the summer term 2021.
+The statutory requirements could be taught through a wider Personal, Social, Health Education (PSHE) curriculum which incorporates an age-related, comprehensive curriculum, for pupils to be taught about aspects of safeguarding in order to develop the knowledge and skills they need to recognise when they are at risk and how to get help when they need it including on-line safety.

 We do this by:

-developing healthy relationships and awareness of domestic violence, sexual violence and harassment, bullying, prejudice based bullying and violence based on a person's sexual orientation, gender, faith or race, hate crime, relationship abuse, and other abuse

-- recognising and managing risks including online, cyber bullying, online grooming for sexual exploitation and radicalisation enabling pupils to become safe and responsible users of technologies and the impact of new technologies on sexual behaviour, for example sexting and accessing pornography - enabling pupils to develop knowledge, skills and attitudes consistent with the promotion of British values - recognising how pressure from others can affect their behaviour, including the risks of radicalisation to extremist behaviour - ensuring pupils have the opportunity to discuss controversial issues and develop tolerance and respect for others - raising awareness of female genital mutilation and forced marriage - making available appropriate local and online advice
+- developing pupils' age-appropriate understanding of healthy relationships through appropriate relationship and sex education including awareness of relationship abuse, and other abuse, sexual violence and harassment, peer on peer abuse, bullying, prejudice based bullying and violence based on a person's sexual orientation, gender, faith or race, hate crime, - enabling pupils to recognise online and offline risks to their well-being for example, risks from criminal and sexual exploitation, domestic abuse, female genital mutilation, forced marriage, substance misuse, gang activity, radicalisation and extremism - and making them aware of the support available to them - enabling pupils to recognise the dangers of inappropriate use of mobile technology and social media and the impact on sexual behaviour, for example sexting and accessing pornography - developing pupils' confidence, resilience and knowledge so that they can keep themselves mentally healthy - developing and deepening pupils' understanding of the fundamental British values of democracy, individual liberty, the rule of law and mutual respect and tolerance, recognising how pressure from others can affect their behaviour, including the risks of radicalisation to extremist behaviour - ensuring pupils have the opportunity to discuss controversial issues and develop tolerance and respect for others - making available appropriate local and online advice

-Additional aspects of safeguarding included in the curriculum are risks associated with:

-- substance misuse

-- gangs and youth violence

-- · mental health

-- · water, fire, roads and railways